Did you know that all rivers combined only cover about 0.1% of all the land on the planet?

 - Location: Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Bulgaria, Romania, Moldova, Ukraine

 - Length: 2,850 kilometers (1,770 miles)

-The Danube River is the second-longest river in Europe and flows through 10 central and eastern European countries, before eventually draining into the Black Sea.
+The Danube River is the second-longest river in Europe.
+It originates in the Black Forest in Germany and flows through 10 central and eastern European countries, before eventually draining into the Black Sea.
 No other river in the world flows through more countries with only the Nile coming close with 9 countries.
 The Danube River has been crucial in the formation of Europe as it was the natural border of the Ancient Roman Empire for hundreds of years.
 It also served as an important trade route and dozens of important European cities were founded along its shores!